andreafalletti/hyprland-/FAQ.md

 ### My monitor no worky!
 Try changing the mode in your config.
 If your preferred one doesn't work, try a lower one.
 A good way to list all modes is to get `wlr-randr` and do a `wlr-randr --dryrun`

-### I crash on start!
-Launch from a TTY.
-If you still crash, then:
-  -> if you get red logs, google them, they are wlr errors.
-If that doesn't help, make an issue or post on the discord server.
-  -> if you don't, make an issue (/post on the discord server) and ***attach*** (don't use pastebin/paste it) the log, `/tmp/hypr/hyprland.log` AND a coredump.

-### I crash not on start!
- make an issue / post on the discord server, explain what you were doing, and ***attach*** (don't use pastebin/paste it) the log, `/tmp/hypr/hyprland.log` AND a coredump.

 ### How do I get a coredump?
 *These instructions are ONLY for systemd.
 If you use anything else, you should know what you're doing.*